 Expect-well chosen pieces of furniture such as Eames-style chairs, Artemide lamps and marble coffee tables, along with Nespresso machines, a Tivoli sound system, nightlights and a handpicked selection of CDs and books.
 A playful image of the "Rat Pack" beckons you to dive into the minibar where butter caramel chocolate and other tempting snacks await.

 As you progress down the scale from Suites to Mini categories, you get the same features, but less space.
 We saw lots of rooms, none disappointed.
 They all felt uncluttered thanks to good design, with some very neat and clever storage solutions.
 Our favourites were the Superior Rooms in the Villa, which felt light, airy and peaceful.
-"Mini's" are good for those on a budget or loved-up couples.
+MINI Rooms are good for those on a budget or loved-up couples.

 - Safe box